AliceO2Group/FlpPrototype/RORC/README.md

 Description
 ===================

-The RORC module is the software that directly interfaces with the RORC (ReadOut and Receiver Card) PCIe cards.
+The ReadoutCard module is the software that directly interfaces with the readout PCIe cards.
-RORCs can have multiple DMA channels, and each channel is treated separately by the program.
+Cards can have multiple DMA channels, and each channel is treated separately by the program.
-  (Note: the old C-RORC card has 6 channels, the upcoming CRU 1.)

 Channel ownership lock
 -------------------